onur-CK/Food-Finder/README.md

-- Can't display error and moves to questions even if user press 2 for no.
+- Can't quit the app and moves to questions even if user press 2 for no.

 ![bug](assets/images/no_error.PNG)